antwanvdm/daily-1mb-message/README.md

 some random conversations from two decades ago.

 As an extra bonus feature we can ask the chatbot our own questions.
-This way we can explore every detail of the past.
+This way we can explore every detail of the past via customised questions.

 ## Technical implementation